quantum-quirks/oldperitia/docs/source/features.rst

 .. image:: ./images/magnify600x200.png

-Experiment with different magnify size.
 Different magnify size can have a big impact on readability, so it's important to experiment with different sizes to find the one that works best for you.

 ``4 Changing  BigRead magnifier style.``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^